Istanbul European Side

 Grand Bazaar

-The world’s oldest and largest covered market is at the heart of the city of Istanbul.
-This Bazaar has about 60 streets and more than three thousands shops.
-Everyone in the world who is interested in Istanbul includes the Grand Bazaar to their list of the locations to see.
-Always dynamic, vivid and inviting, the Grand Bazaar is one of the places in Istanbul you must see and experience.
+The world's oldest and largest covered bazaar is in the center of Istanbul.
+The bazaar has nearly 60 streets and more than three thousand shops.
+Everyone in the world who has an interest in Istanbul includes the Grand Bazaar in their plans.
+The Grand Bazaar, which is always bustling, lively and inviting, is one of the places in Istanbul that must be seen and experienced.

 Spice Bazaar

-The Spice Bazaar, which was then the pharmacy of Istanbul, was constructed by order of Turhan Sultan in 1660.
-Known for herbalists, this bazaar is still used a location, where natural medicines, spices, flower seeds, rare plant roots and barks and, other traditional products as well as dried fruits, charcuterie products and various foodstuffs.
-The bazaar is open on Sundays too.
-This historical, magical structure awaits the customers in the middle of Eminönü with a colorful ambiance accompanied by the scents of spices mixed with one another.
+The Spice Bazaar, which started out as Istanbul's pharmacy, was built by Turhan Sultan in 1660.
+In this bazaar famous for its herbalists, natural medicines, spices, flower seeds, rare plant roots and barks are still sold in accordance with its old tradition, as well as dried fruits, delicatessen products and various food items.
+The bazaar is also open on Sundays.
+This historic magical structure awaits its visitors in the middle of Eminönü with its colorful atmosphere accompanied by mixed spice aromas.

 Hagia Irene

-Located in the first yard of Topkapı Palace, Hagia Irene was constructed in the 6th century during the period of Emperor Justinianus.
-It is a typical Byzantine building with its materials and architecture.
-It is the only church with an atrium that survived up until today in Istanbul.
-There has been no significant change in this building since it was not converted to a mosque after Istanbul was conquered in 1453.
-As one of the first churches of the Byzantines, Hagia Irene reflects all the architectural characteristics of the period of Emperor Justinianus I. Used as a storage for booties and weapons for many years, called Imperial Museum in 1869, and allocated for various events as a military museum as from 1908, this building is also used for concerts and performance purposes.
+Located in the 1st courtyard of Topkapı Palace, Hagia Irene was built in the 6th century during the reign of Emperor Justinianus.
+It is a typical Byzantine structure with its materials and architecture.
+It is the only church with an atrium in Istanbul that has survived to the present day.
+Since the church was not converted into a mosque after the conquest of Istanbul in 1453, no significant changes were made to the structure.
+Hagia Irene, one of the first churches of Byzantium, reflects all the architectural features of the 1st Justinianus period.
+The structure, which was used as a booty and weapon depot for a long time, was named Museum-i Hümayun in 1869, assigned as a military museum starting from 1908, and is also used for concerts and shows.

 Turkish and Islamic Arts Museum

-There are many obelisks brought from Egypt to various cities of the world.
-The obelisk in Istanbul was first erected in 1547 BC for the sake of Pharaoh Thutmosis III in the city of Annu called as Heliopolis by Greeks.
-Thutmose's victories are written on it in hieroglyph.
-The stone first attracted the attention of the Byzantine Emperor Constantine and asked the Egyptian to send the stone to him.
-The obelisk was first erected in Hippodrome with the order of the Byzantine Emperor Theodosius in the 390s.
-On the base, there are embossments of Theodosius I, his sons and wife, Arcadius, Honorius and the Emperor Valentinian II.
-There are also some scenes from the Hippodrome and depictions displaying the erection of the obelisk.
+Obelisks have been taken from Ancient Egypt to various cities around the world.
+The obelisk in Istanbul was first erected around 1547 BC in the city of Annu, which the Greeks called Heliopolis, in the name of Pharaoh Thutmose III.
+The victories of Thutmose are written on it in hieroglyphic script.
+The stone first caught the attention of Byzantine Emperor Constantinus, who requested that Egyptians send the stone to him.
+The obelisk was erected in the Hippodrome around 390 AD by order of Byzantine Emperor Theodosius.
+On the reliefs on the base, Theodosius I is seen with his sons Arcadius and Honorius opposite Emperor Valentinianus II.
+There are also hippodrome scenes and depictions showing the erection of the monument.

 Galata Mevlevi Lodge